deepaksood619/deepaksood619.github.io/docs/databases/nosql-databases/aws-dynamodb/cheatsheet.md

 - Provisionedis suited for predictable or steady state workloads
 - RCUsis Read Capacity Unit
 - WCUsis Write Capacity Unit

 You should enable Auto Scaling with Provisionedcapacity mode.
 In this mode, you set a floor and ceiling for the capacity you wish the table to support.
 DynamoDB will automatically add and remove capacity to between these values on your behalf and throttle calls that go above the ceiling for too long.

-If you go beyond your provisioned capacity, you'll get an Exception: ProvisionedThroughputExceededException(throttling) Throttlingis whenrequests are blockeddue to read or write frequency higher than set thresholds.
+If you go beyond your provisioned capacity, you'll get an Exception: ProvisionedThroughputExceededException(throttling)

+Throttling is when requests are blocked due to read or write frequency higher than set thresholds.
 E.g. exceeding set provisioned capacity, partitions splitting, table/index capacity mismatch.

 ## On-Demand